 You know the adage: “Value does all the work; color gets all the credit”.
 I’d say value – and value design – in your painting play as important a role as composition.
 Let’s focus on finding values in plein air!

 I’ll start this class doing a short value sketch demo on paper, in order to establish the value design in a given scene.
-Each of you will do the same.
-Once we’ve established a value “roadmap” for our paintings, we can begin applying color.
+Each of you will do the same and we’ll have a value “roadmap” for our paintings.

 There will be a limit of 10 students in the workshop.